MikeOfNoTrades/RepData_PeerAssessment1/PA1_template.md

 Mean steps per day: 1.0766189 &times; 10<sup>4</sup>
 Median steps per day: 1.0766189 &times; 10<sup>4</sup>

-As we can see, imputing values raised the number of stpes per day.
+As we can see, imputing values raised the number of steps per day.

 ###Differences in activity patterns between weekdays and weekends